yuvi55/FetchAssessment/README.md

 ### 4. How can PII be recovered later on?

 **Answer:** Store a mapping of original PII to masked values in a secure, encrypted store.
 Access to this store should be strictly audited.
 The hashing algorithm used in the script is a one pass algorithm and does not allow us to go back to the original value.
-If required, we could also use a cryptographic cipher to excrypt and decrypt our PII values.
+If required, we could also use a cryptographic cipher to encrypt and decrypt our PII values.

 ### 5. What are the assumptions you made?